queryluke/masseffect-5e/static/data/programs/terra_angelis.md

 ---
 _Can only be used by humans_

-This is an experimental, Cerberus-funded VI was created in the pursuit of an perfect AI that will put the protection of humanity first and foremost.
+This is an experimental, Cerberus-funded VI was created in the pursuit of a perfect AI that will put the protection of humanity first and foremost.
 While it never achieved true AI status, this VI is highly advanced and single-mindedly devoted to protecting & enabling humanity.